Know Before You Go

 Please review the information on this page before your visit as conditions may change.
-The Science Center follows New Hampshire's guidelines to keep guests, staff, volunteers, animals, and our community healthy.
-We also follow basic reasonable safety precautions including wearing facemasks, timed tickets, physical distancing, and one-way trails.
-Thank you for your patience and compliance.
+The Science Center follows COVID-19 best practices to keep everyone safe.

 Before Your Visit

-- Our capacity is limited.
+- Trail capacity is limited.
 Morning sessions tend to be busier than afternoon admission blocks (after 12:30 p.m.)
-We encourage all visitors, including members, must make reservations and pay in advance for tickets online for a specific date and arrival time.
+We encourage all visitors, including members, to plan ahead and make ticket reservations online for a specific date and time.
 Members must show their membership card upon arrival.